 Because of liability concerns, we require that all lessons for Full Time students take place in the music building at UT.
 We ask that students, their families, and our faculty refrain from putting each other in difficult situations by moving individual lessons to other locations.

 Additionally, full-time students are not to schedule private lessons on Saturday.
-Firstly, two distinct instructional experiences seperated by several days’ practice do far more than an extra hour on Saturday.
+Firstly, two distinct instructional experiences separated by several days’ practice do far more than an extra hour on Saturday.
 Secondly, most students are less than optimally alert prior to classes on Saturday morning, and are tired afterwards.
 Thirdly, our teachers have busy weekends, frequently including other professional commitments and opportunities.
 Once a few students have begun scheduling weekend lessons, others feel that they should be entitled to as well, and once a few teachers have established the precedent, others feel pressure to cancel other Saturday engagements to teach.
-We understand that our students are busy, but if your family cannot make a single weekday appointment, perhaps you need to consider if you really have time for the String Project.
+We understand that our students are busy, but if your family cannot make a single weekday appointment, you may need to consider if you really have time for the commitment required in String Project.

 School Music Program Participation

 The UT String Project seeks to work with and support the school music programs in our Central Texas schools.
 To this end, we require that our students participate in their school music programs if their school offers orchestra.
 Students found to be in violation will immediately be placed on probation.

 Students must be present at all Saturday morning classes as well as scheduled lessons.
 If it is necessary for a student to miss a class or lesson, the parent should submit an Absence form before the scheduled time.
 Teachers are not expected to make up lessons missed by students.
 If it is necessary for a teacher to cancel a lesson, s/he is required to notify the parent in advance and to make up the lesson, preferably in advance.

 An absence will be considered excused for the following reasons:

 Students may also take one (1) excused absence per semester for a non-orchestra school event.